Vaccine passports during the COVID-19 pandemic: Manitoba

 Manitoba was the first province to introduce a passport system in Canada on 17 July 2021.
 The passport requirement was removed for movie theatres, museums and galleries on 7 August 2021, only to be reinstated on 3 September 2021, upon Manitoba expanding its passport system.
 The province utilized physical Immunization Cards which faced supply shortages in production.

 Quebec

 Quebec was the second province to implement a vaccine passport system on 1 September 2021, using QR codes.

 Northwest Territories

-The Northwest Territories will implement an opt-in vaccine passport system on 22 October 2021 using original vaccination receipts.
+The Northwest Territories implemented an opt-in vaccine passport system on 22 October 2021 using original vaccination receipts.